 Some people say that, when they rinse their mouth out with water and salt, it hurts or burns.
 Is this normal?

 Sometimes.
 If you feel discomfort or pain when rinsing your mouth, it could mean that the salt concentration is too high.
 Mix a glass of water with a teaspoon of salt.
 If the pain persists, further decrease the amount used.

 Do not forget to rinse your mouth after meals.
 The gums will gradually close and return to normal.
-For more details, contact Mankato Family Dentistry today.
+For more details, contact Business Name today.